What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 carrot greens

-Too much nitrogen in soil causes lush green growth, but may prevent flowers and fruit from forming.
+Too much nitrogen in the soil causes lush green growth but may prevent flowers and fruit from forming.

 In addition, adding too much nitrogen to your soil can also be wasteful.
 According to Purdue University, plants can only use so much nitrogen, and adding too much can lead to runoff, which can harm the surrounding environment.